opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/cluster-settings.md

     - `NO_PREFERENCE` – The default behavior in which the order of shard relocation has no importance.

 - `cluster.allocator.gateway.batch_size` (Integer): Limits the number of shards sent to data nodes in one batch for fetching any unassigned shard metadata.
 Default is `2000`.

-- `cluster.allocator.existing_shards_allocator.batch_enabled` (Boolean): Enables batch allocation of unassigned shards that already exist on the disk as opposed to allocating one shard at a time.
+- `cluster.allocator.existing_shards_allocator.batch_enabled` (Boolean): Static setting.
+Enables batch allocation of unassigned shards that already exist on the disk as opposed to allocating one shard at a time.
 This reduces memory and transport overhead by fetching any unassigned shard metadata in a batch call.
 Default is `false`.

 ## Cluster-level shard, block, and task settings

 OpenSearch supports the following cluster-level shard, block, and task settings: